What Is Government?

 And to what extent is your voice heard by those in power?

 Governments have been around for almost four thousand years.
-Throughout this time, they have shared the same central function: to lead and protect their people.
+Throughout that time, they have shared the same central function: to lead and protect their people.

-But despite this similarity, governments do not all look or act the same way.
+Despite that similarity, governments do not all look or act the same way.
 In democracies, citizens make decisions, usually through representatives, whom they elect.
-In authoritarian governments, power is concentrated in the hands of the few—often one political party or even a single leader—and there are very few checks on that power.
+In authoritarian governments, power is concentrated in the hands of the few—often one political party or even a single leader—and remains largely unchecked.
 Many other countries combine elements from democratic and authoritarian models, resulting in governments that limit some freedoms and protect others.

 In this module, we will

-- explore the different kinds of government that exist and the effects these systems have on the people under their care;
+- explore the different kinds of governments and the effects those systems have on the people under their care;

-- dig into the defining characteristics of democracy and explore the warning signs where democracy is under threat around the world; and
+- dig into democracy's defining characteristics and explore the warning signs where democracy is under threat around the world; and

-- investigate what makes for a successful revolution, which can reshape the form of a country’s government.
+- investigate what makes for a successful revolution.